New website/membership platform

 Yes, in order to guarantee that social distancing guidelines, mandated by the Belgian authorities, are respected, we will be limiting the maximum number of participants to each session (which will vary depending on the session).
 To that end, we kindly request that all participants register for each session on the membership portal.
 This is now mandatory for all our sessions (both outdoor and indoor).

 Please note that it will no longer be possible to book a session without either a valid membership, or with a guest pass.
 This means that if somebody wants to sign up for a session, he or she needs to have a valid membership or a guest pass.

 Can I try a session for free before I commit to becoming a member?

 Yes, your first session is still free but you need to register for a "guest pass" on the website.
-The guest pass will give you access to a maximum of two free sessions for one day.
+The guest pass will give you access to a free session.
 It can be used once per user.
-The day starts counting from the start of the first session attended.
-Even with a guest pass, you still need to register for the individual sessions that you plan on attending.
+Even with a guest pass, you still need to register for the session that you plan attending.